 For a country with its automotive industry very much on the up, Mexico has some big problems to overcome this year.
 Vehicle production last year reached 3.5m units, of which 2.8m were exported, and the country is now the seventh biggest vehicle-producing nation in the world.
 However, a sharp rise in fuel prices at the beginning of the year has hit transport costs while an equally severe devaluation of the peso (by 60% since 2014) has increased the cost of equipment, including car carriers, since most of the trucks and trailers in use there are made in the US.

-That decision, which followed sustained threats by Donald Trump of a border tax for imports of cars and parts from Mexico to the US, both before and following his election, came as a blow given Guanajuato’s status as a Mexican hub for automotive production.
-The state has made some sizable commitments to supporting the automotive industry and that commitment has been reciprocated with some major commitments from carmakers and tier suppliers to locate there.
+That decision, which followed sustained threats by Donald Trump of a border tax for imports of cars and parts from Mexico to the US, both before and following his election, came as a blow given that the region has become a Mexican hub for automotive production.
+Guanajuato has made some sizable commitments to supporting the automotive industry and that commitment has been reciprocated with investment from carmakers and tier suppliers to locate there.

 Ford’s withdrawal, which it said was down to slowing demand for the smaller vehicles intended for the plant rather than Trump’s threats, has had repercussions in the supplier community and Fernández admitted that some companies with links to the project had pulled out.